phidatahq/phidata/cookbook/models/google_openai/README.md

-# Google Gemini OpenAI Cookbook
+# Google Gemini OpenAIChat Cookbook

 > Note: Fork and clone this repository if needed